Symbitic/awesome-babylonjs/README.md

 _Information by developers, for developers._

-- [80 Level interview](https://80.lv/articles/babylon-js-a-web-first-game-engine-powering-cross-platform-experiences/) - Babylon.js's Jason Carter elaborated on the tools and features available for developers.
+- [80 Level interview](https://80.lv/articles/babylon-js-a-web-first-game-engine-powering-cross-platform-experiences/) - Core developer Jason Carter elaborated on the tools and features available for developers.
 - [Accessibility Scene Tree for Screen Readers](https://doc.babylonjs.com/toolsAndResources/accessibility/screenReaders) - How to add screen reader support to 3D objects.
-- [Babylon JS Day 10: Terrarium](https://radicalappdev.com/2021/03/12/babylon-js-day-10-terrarium/) - Final in a series of lessons that explains how to use `assetsManager`.
+- [Babylon JS Day 10: Terrarium](https://radicalappdev.com/2021/03/12/babylon-js-day-10-terrarium/) - Final in a series of lessons that explains how to use `AssetsManager`.
 - [Babylon JS Day 19: Golf Club](https://radicalappdev.com/2021/03/25/babylon-js-day-19/) - Shows how to leverage `AssetsManager` to load a custom model as a VR controller.
 - [Babylon Native in a Headless Environment](https://babylonjs.medium.com/babylon-native-in-a-headless-environment-868409b8b1cf) - A guide to some of the internals of the new Babylon Native engine.
 - [Babylon on Quest](https://blairmacintyre.me/2019/11/20/babylon-on-quest-one-small-step/) - Tips on how to develop WebXR games using a Quest headset.
 - [Building the Web-Based 3d Digital Experience for the Mayflower Autonomous Ship](https://joepavitt.medium.com/building-the-web-based-3d-digital-experience-for-the-mayflower-autonomous-ship-a56f08e6558) - A behind-the-scenes look at a production-quality Babylon.js project.
 - [Canvas Accessibility and GUI Animations with Babylon.js](https://babylonjs.medium.com/canvas-accessibility-and-gui-animations-with-babylon-js-8001378a1509) - The Babylon.js team introduces two interesting new features in Babylon.js 5: GUI Animations and the Accessibility Twin Renderer.
 - [Challenges of a web VR throwing game - DEV Community](https://dev.to/wilcoschoneveld/challenges-of-a-web-vr-throwing-game-1c66) - Developer Wilco Schoneveld shares his experiences developing a VR game using a Quest 2, including the source code.
-- [Figma to BabylonJS](https://doc.babylonjs.com/communityExtensions/figmaToBabylonJS) - Figma plugin that allows you to export Figma designs to BabylonJS GUI .json files.
+- [Figma to BabylonJS](https://doc.babylonjs.com/communityExtensions/figmaToBabylonJS) - Figma plugin that allows you to export Figma designs to Babylon.js GUI .json files.
 - [Frame at Microsoft Build: Speaking the World Into Existence](https://learn.framevr.io/post/msbuild2022) - FrameVR explains their web-based metaverse platform they demoed at Microsoft Build.
 - [Getting cross-platform rendering with Babylon Native and GLFW](https://babylonjs.medium.com/getting-cross-platform-rendering-with-babylon-native-and-glfw-e0f1422f4d74) - A guide to the low-level rendering architecture using in Babylon Native.
 - [How to Setup Babylon + Next.js Production Build Optimized for SEO & Speed](https://3designer.app/best/babylon-nextjs-setup) - 3Designer explains how to use Next.js to improve any Babylon.js project with faster loading and search engine visibility.